karenazz16/repository1/Session_2/README.md

-# Session 2 Homework
+# Session 2 Homework: Working Evironment

-This sessions homework contains the 4 exercises and solutions completed for Session 2: Working Environment of the Python for Data Science course.
+This sessions homework contains the 4 exercises and solutions completed individually.
+In session 2 we covered the following topics:

-Session 2: Working Environment
 - Setting up a Python environment (Pyenv, Conda, PyPI).
 - Version control with Git and GitHub.
 - IDE setup (VSCode).
+- FizzBuzz function.
+- List Creation
+- Temperature converter with the function celsius_to_fahrenheit